-The I beam section is necessary because it does a good job of dispersing the stress around the tub, allowing you to sit on the side, without the structure bending and giving away.
+The I beam section is necessary because it does an excellent job of dispersing the stress around the tub, allowing you to sit on the side, without the structure bending and giving away.
 We don’t want the experience to be a bad one, do we?

 The exterior is designed to last.
-We were pleasantly surprised to see PVC layers and a leathroid layer of tritech fibre forming a composite.
-These two, when combined with each other, ensure a solid built quality for your precious tub.
+We were pleasantly surprised to see PVC layers and a leather id layer of Tritech fiber forming a composite.
+These two, when combined, ensure reliable, built quality for your precious tub.

 And of course, it comes with a pump and various capacities, from 4 to 6 people.

-Filling the Coleman hot tub and draining it is really easy.
+Filling the Coleman hot tub and draining it is secure.
 We had no trouble with a garden hose for the same job.
-It uses around 1.25 kW, although high, but the steady state consumption is far less.
+It uses around 1.25 kW, although high, the steady-state consumption is far less.

-- Floor is padded and cushioned for comfort
+- The floor is padded and cushioned for comfort

-- Tritech fibre with PVC adds to a sturdy design
+- Tritech fiber with PVC adds to a sturdy design

 - Well designed and looks pleasing aesthetically